A single-domain approach for modeling flow in and around porous media applied to buoyant reacting plume formation and ignition: Introduction

-One way to avoid these issues is using single-domain formulations.
+Single-domain formulations offer a way to avoid these issues.
+Early attempts for such a methodology were based on the Darcy--Brinkman equation, after Brinkman's empirical correction to Darcy's law \cite{brinkman1949calculation}.
+The single-domain formulations can be mathematically derived by spatial averaging the transport equations.
 This method is similar to the approach used in large eddy simulation (LES) \cite{lesieur1996} where the flow is filtered over a small spatial volume.
 Applying this procedure to the porous region smooths inhomogeneities so that the porous medium can be considered as a continuum \cite{whitaker1998}.
 One advantage is that no boundary conditions are required for coupling the processes in the two regions; however, permeability, sub-filter-scale drag, and sub-filter-scale stress need to be modeled.
 Also, the model should allow for variable porosity (and its gradual increase) at the interface region since the averaging filter no longer fully falls in the homogeneous porous layer \cite{whitaker1998}.
+A few studies have applied these formulations for non-reacting turbulent flow problems \cite{bae2011effect, sadowski2023large} but they have not gone beyond deriving a volume-averaged momentum equation.

 The ignition of solid fuel and the issuing of pyrolysis products into the surrounding gas has rarely been studied in detail from a modeling perspective.
-The existing numerical studies mostly assume simplified boundary conditions for coupling of gas-solid processes \cite{zhou2002} which is insufficient for capturing the flow behavior in complicated situations.
-In the case of buoyant jets, it has been shown that instabilities could emerge within the flow that grows over time, impacting the mixing of gas species and flame structure \cite{meehan2022, jiang2000}.
+Prior numerical studies mostly assumed simplified boundary conditions for coupling gas-solid processes \cite{zhou2002}, which is insufficient for capturing the flow behavior in complicated situations.
+In the case of buoyant jets, instabilities can emerge within the flow that grow over time, impacting the mixing of gas species and flame structure \cite{jiang2000, meehan2022}.
+Such works have mostly focused on non-reacting buoyant instabilities where complexities associated with chemical reactions and surface topography are absent.
+Flow in the vicinity of surfaces with roughness elements has been of interest in several fields, particularly aerospace \cite{bres2008three}, environmental science \cite{banerjee2020effects}, and meteorology \cite{li2024structure}.
+For example, plant and urban canopies (vegetation like forests and agricultural fields or cities with buildings and other structures) significantly influence turbulence and the resulting transport of momentum, heat, water vapor, and pollutants.
+These interactions can also affect the mixing of air and the intensity and spread of a wildfire.